Retinal Tears & Detachment

 Steps To Take After A Retina Injury

 Experiencing a retinal tear and retinal detachment can be alarming and may lead to serious vision issues if not addressed promptly and properly.
 Thankfully, we’re here to help.
 Retina Associates of Orange County is home to award-winning ophthalmologists recognized as “Top Doctors in Orange County,” where we provide exceptional patient care to tackle even the most challenging sight-threatening conditions.
 Now, we’re ready to use our experience to help you.
-Check out these next steps, and contact us today to get started.
+Contact us today to get started.

 1. Seek Immediate Medical Attention